in28minutes/cloud.in28minutes.com/_posts_ranga/google-cloud-choosing-a-database.md

+---
+layout:     post
-Title: Google Cloud - How to choose the Database Service?
+title:      Google Cloud For Beginners - How to choose a Database Service?
+date:       2022-10-02 12:31:19
+summary:    Google Cloud offer multiple database options.
+How to choose between them?
+categories:  GCP_CLOUD
+permalink:  /google-cloud-for-beginners-choosing-database
+---

 Managing databases is a pain.
 Ensuring high availability, high durability and a host of other needs for your data is a big challenge.
 Cloud platforms provide you with varied range of database services.